Franchisors beware: this is the way to avoid proceedings

-On the one hand, they can enter into an “effort obligation, on the other hand it is possible to enter into an agreement on the basis of a “obligation of results”.
+On the one hand, they can enter into an “best efforts obligation“; on the other hand it is possible to enter into an agreement on the basis of an “obligation to achieve results“.

-However, this terminology is not always used.
-This may subsequently lead to a dispute/conflict between the franchisor and the franchisee regarding this obligation.
+However, this terminology is not always used, which may subsequently lead to a dispute/conflict between the franchisor and the franchisee regarding this obligation.
 This is important in the event of a non-performance.
-The way in which it is assessed depends on the type of obligation that has been entered into.
-In a recent decision of the court of Rotterdam (ECLI:NL:RBROT:2021:5502), this matter is the subject of dispute.
+The way it is assessed depends on the type of obligation that has been entered into.
+In a recent decision by the District Court of Rotterdam (ECLI:NL:RBROT:2021:5502), this issue was the subject of dispute.

 The characteristics of a best efforts obligation

 However, the mere effort is no guarantee that the result will be achieved.
-This makes it difficult to provide evidence in the event of a dispute, since it must reasonably be assumed that the party has made insufficient effort to achieve the intended result.
+This makes it difficult to provide evidence in the event of a dispute, since it must reasonably be assumed that the party has not made a sufficient effort to achieve the intended result.

 The characteristics of an obligation to achieve a result

-This form extends beyond the best efforts obligation, as the party on which the obligation rests is also contractually obliged to achieve a predetermined result.
+This form extends beyond the best efforts obligation, as the party subject to the obligation is also contractually obliged to achieve a predetermined result.

-The amount of effort is therefore irrelevant here: achieving the result or not is leading.
-If the party does not deliver the required result, there is often a shortcoming in the fulfilment of an agreement.
-This is a big difference with the best efforts obligation.
+The amount of effort is therefore irrelevant here: achieving the result or not is decisive.
+If the party does not deliver the required result, there is often a failure to fulfil an agreement.
+This is a big difference from the best efforts obligation.

 The court agrees with the franchisor

 In the case mentioned above, the franchisor supplied a software package to the franchisees.
-For this purpose, two agreements have been entered into:
+For this purpose, two agreements were entered into:

-- The first agreement stated that the franchisor “will make every effort to provide the User (read: franchisees) with a problem-free use of the Package”.
+- the first agreement stated that the franchisor “will make every effort to provide the User (i.e. the franchisees) with problem-free use of the Package”;

-- The second agreement states that the franchisor “will make every effort to be able to offer the franchisees use of the package”.
+- the second agreement stated that the franchisor “will make every effort to be able to offer the franchisees use of the package”.

 The first agreement expired when the second agreement was entered into.
-In the end, the software package turned out to be defective and malfunctions arose among the franchisees.
+In the end, the software package turned out to be defective and the franchisees experienced malfunctions.